John Denver's Greatest Hits

 John Denver's Greatest Hits is the first greatest hits album by American singer-songwriter John Denver, released in November 1973 by RCA Records.
 A version known as The Best of John Denver with the same track listing was released in some countries.

 History

 The collection included material from his earlier days as a songwriter (going back to 1965 on "For Bobbie") to his later hit "Rocky Mountain High".
-Indeed, many of these tracks were not hits per se, but as Stephen Thomas Erlewine wrote for Allmusic, "the[se] were [the] songs that defined him."
+By the time of its release, Denver had had only two top 40 hits.
+So many of the songs on Greatest Hits were not hits per se, but as Stephen Thomas Erlewine wrote for Allmusic, "songs that defined him."

-Moreover, Greatest Hits is important historically because it contained new and reimagined recordings of several songs.
-Notable new versions included "Leaving on a Jet Plane", "Starwood in Aspen", "Follow Me", "Rhymes and Reasons", "The Eagle and the Hawk", "Sunshine On My Shoulders" and "Poems, Prayers, and Promises".
+Greatest Hits is historically important because it contained new and reimagined recordings of several songs.
+Notable new versions included "Leaving on a Jet Plane", "Starwood in Aspen", "Follow Me", "Rhymes and Reasons", "The Eagle and the Hawk", "Sunshine on My Shoulders" and "Poems, Prayers, and Promises".